The topic of high cholesterol is close to my heart. It’s something that I’ve been struggling with it all my life.

-Taking supplements eliminates added sugars, trans-fat, calories and / or salt found in food or products enriched with plant sterols.
+Taking supplements eliminates added sugars, trans-fat, calories, and salt found in food or products enriched with plant sterols.

 6. Avoid refined sugars and grains

-Fat isn’t the only reason why your cholesterol levels are high.
+Fat isn’t the only reason why your cholesterol is high.

 The American Heart Association recommends limiting added sugars to no more than 100 calories for women and 150 calories in men.
-That would translate to 6 and 9 tablespoons respectively .
+That would translate to 6 and nine tablespoons, respectively .

-To put it in perspective, a 12 ounce can of coke contains around 8 to 10 tablespoons of sugar.
-Cereal that has 16 grams of sugar has 4 teaspoons.
+To put it in perspective, a 12 ounce can of Coke contains around 8 to 10 tablespoons of sugar.
+Cereal that has 16 grams of sugar has four teaspoons.

 Refined sugars come from sodas and juices.
-Drinking these types of beverages can literally give you a sugar rush.
-Without dietary fiber that slows the the absorption process it goes directly to the bloodstream.
+Drinking these types of beverages can give you a sugar rush.
+Without dietary fiber that slows the absorption process, it goes directly to the bloodstream.

 Cutting down or eliminating processed sugar will go a long way in reducing your cholesterol levels.

-The process of lowering bad cholesterol naturally is a difficult process that involves a diet makeover.
+The process of lowering bad cholesterol naturally is a complicated process that involves a diet makeover.

 But the sacrifice is worth it if you value your health and family over food indulgence.

-If you have anymore tips you can share please comment below.
-And if you think this article is helpful please do share it to your friends at different social media channels like Facebook, Pinterest and Twitter.
+If you have any more tips you can share, please comment below.
+And if you think this article is helpful, please do share it with your friends at different social media channels like Facebook, Pinterest, and Twitter.